-The faculty and administration at A.G.A.S.D. believe that all students want to succeed.
-The years are exciting and at times difficult.
-For that reason, we encourage parent involvement.
-Teachers want parents to play an active role in their children's education.
-Take an active interest in your son or daughter's activities, both academic and extracurricular.
-Discuss events that take place during the school day.
+The faculty and administration at AGASD want parents/guardians to play an active rolein their children's education.
+Take an active interest in your son's or daughter's activities, both academic and extracurricular.
+Discuss daily events that take place during the school day.
 Encourage independence and responsibility.
 Give your son/daughter a chance to take part in making decisions that affect his/her life.
 All Policy Numbers referenced in this handbook were adopted by the school district and/or revised in accordance with school board policy.
-The A.G.A.S.D. district policies are available on the district's website (www.agasd.org).
+The AGASD district policies are available on the district's website (www.agasd.org).
 The district has made available many school district forms the public has access to download.
-Please call the school when you have a question or a concern.
+If you have a question, contact your child's teacher or coach.
+If you need additional information, contact your child's counselor or one of the assistant principals.